Structural Analysis by Modified Signature Matrix for Integro-differential-algebraic Equations: Global Numerical Solution of Two Stage Drive System

-Here the two stage driven system is designed to be a equal transmission ratio system.
+Here, the two stage driven system is designed to be an equal transmission ratio system.
 It must be a numerically degenerate system with $4$ components in Table \ref{tab:COMP}.

-By structural analysis, the optimal solutions is $\bm{c}=(0,2,0,2)$ and $\bm{d}=(1,1,1,1)$.
-In this example, there are two independent equation blocks, which can be combined with the equation to reduce the complexity when using the IRE method.
+By structural analysis, the dual optimal solutions is $\bm{c}=(0,2,0,2)$ and $\bm{d}=(1,1,1,1)$.
+In this example, there are two separate equation blocks that we can deal with them by applying the embedding method separately to reduce complexity.
+We also can construct the optimal solutions of the new system $\bm{G}$ by Lemma \ref{lem:lifting}.